 Operator licence requirements

-In order to obtain your Operator’s Licence, there are a number of requirements that you need to meet so that the Traffic Commissioners approve your application, which includes:
+In order to obtain your Operator’s Licence, there are a number of requirements that you need to meet.
+This is so that the Traffic Commissioners approve your application:

-For more information on the different Operator Licences available and the requirements you need to meet, visit the Gov.uk website to read their goods vehicle operator licensing guide.
+For more information on the different Operator Licences and requirements to be met, visit the Gov.uk website to read their goods vehicle operator licensing guide.

-Operator licence costs vary depending on which training centre you chose to complete your training with and the requirements you have as a student.
+Operator licence costs vary depending on which training centre you chose.
+Also, the requirements you have as a student will depend on the training type you need.